 Value for Money

-If you compare the Samsung Galaxy S22 to the S23, you’ll find there’s not a massive difference between the models, as the S23 offers an upgraded selfie camera (12MP vs 10MP on the S22), as well as a larger battery (3900mAh vs 3700mAh), but by going for the S22 you can save yourself a decent chunk of money.
+Comparing the Samsung Galaxy S22 to the S23 reveals few key differences between them.
+The S23 offers an upgraded selfie camera (12MP vs 10MP on the S22), as well as a larger battery (3900mAh vs 3700mAh).
+If you can live without these, then the S22 you can save you a decent chunk of money.

-The S22 also offers more in terms of cameras compared to other mid-range smartphones around this price, with the Google Pixel 7A and Nothing Phone 1 offering a dual-camera system, and the Samsung Galaxy A54 offering a triple camera system, but with the 3rd camera being a 5MP macro camera, rather than a telephoto camera.
-The S22 also has the nice feature of being available in a number of different colours.
+The S22 has advantages over other smartphones around this price.
+The Google Pixel 7A and Nothing Phone 1 have dual-camera systems.
+The Samsung Galaxy A54 has a triple camera system, but its third camera is a 5MP macro camera; not a telephoto.
+The S22 also comes in different colours.

 Samsung Galaxy S22 Verdict

-Now that the Samsung Galaxy S22 is available for around $450 / £450 (or less renewed!), this makes it incredible value for money, at roughly half the price when it was first released.
+Given its current prices Samsung Galaxy S22 (or less, renewed!), this makes it great value for money; less than half the price it was when first released.
 It offers an impressive set of cameras, a good selfie camera with autofocus, and a flagship phone design, with all the features you’d expect on a flagship.

 For more affordable options have a look at our guide to the best budget smartphones, or have a look at the best flagship camera phones if you have a higher budget to spend.